vsajip/sphinx_sizzle_theme/docs/index.rst

   integer or floating-point number immediately followed by an optional unit such as ``px``, ``em``, or ``rem`` (assumed to be ``px`` if omitted).
 Thus, ``:icon:`octicon:git-branch-24,1.25em,foo,bar``` will produce :icon:`octicon:git-branch-24,1.25em,foo,bar` in the output.
+You can easily include emojis -- for example, the markup ``:icon:`noto:rolling-on-the-floor-laughing``` will produce :icon:`noto:rolling-on-the-floor-laughing` in the output.

   The produced icon element will have the ``iconify`` class added automatically.

-  There are over 100,000 icons (including emojis) available - see `the available icon sets <https://icon-sets.iconify.design/>`_.
-Sets include more recent Font Awesome, Octicons, Material Design, VS Code and many more.
+  There are over 100,000 icons available - see `the available icon sets
+  <https://icon-sets.iconify.design/>`_.
+Sets include more recent Font Awesome,
+  Octicons, Material Design, VS Code and many more.

   If the named icon isn't found, an error will be raised.